bonham000/fcc-react-tests-module/CHALLENGE_MAP.md

   - :blue_book: 1: Create a Simple JSX element
   - :blue_book: 2: Create a Complex JSX Element
   - :blue_book: 3: Add Comments in JSX (*may need to revise test for comment*)
-  - :blue_book: 4: Render HTML elements to the DOM
+  - :blue_book: 4: Render HTML Elements to the DOM
   - :blue_book: 5: Define an HTML Class in JSX
   - :blue_book: 6: Learn About Self-Closing JSX Tags